pacoispaco/coral/notes-taxonomy-representation.md

  * Fast access to synonyms and homonyms of a given taxon.

-Here I will use [JSON](http://json.org) which is a simple and widely used data format that supports representing hierarchical structures as well as sets.
+Here I will use [JSON](http://json.org) which is a simple and widely used data format that supports representing hierarchical structures as well as lists.
 I will first present the data structure by example instead of by specification.
 In the examples I will use the taxonomic group of subalpine warblers as classified by the Swedish Taxonomic Committee previously discussed.